Mega-Disaster Tracking

 The Mega-Disaster Planner also provides hundreds of links to web pages, articles and videos, as well as a list of books addressing doomsday concerns and geologic forces at work today.
 Remember, the internet won't be around forever.
 So take advantage of this library at your fingertips while it's still running.

-For better retention, compile a set of survival notes to bring along with you in an evacuation.
+For better retention, The City Edition suggests compiling a set of survival notes to bring along with you in an evacuation.
 Include copies of essential how-to instructions, recipes, formulas, charts, diagrams and photos.
-Your notes should be ready to stuff into a Ziplock bag or other waterproof container on short notice.
+When the time comes, your notes should be ready to stuff into a Ziplock bag or other portable waterproof container.

 In addition to long-range planning, be sure to prepare for short-term emergencies as well.
 Many of the sites listed in the lower part of the gray box on this page offer disaster preparedness tips.
 The book Just in Case: How to be Self-Sufficient when the Unexpected Happens, by Kathy Harrison, also covers the basics.
-Harrison aptly notes in her introduction:
+Harrison aptly, if not prophetically, warned in her 2008 introduction:

 "[T]his is the first generation that has allowed itself to become totally dependent on a fragile web of interdependent systems - whether food, transportation, communications, finance, power, workforce fuel or weather -- and the whole system will collapse in a domino effect that could bring our usual lives to a screeching halt.
 The shelves will be empty, the money will dry up, the lights will go out, the cars won't run..."

-Assuming the climate experts and prophetic traditions are correct, getting set up for the days ahead is a job none of us should put off for "the day after tomorrow."
+Assuming the climate experts and prophetic traditions are correct, getting set up for catastrophic times is a job none of us should put off for "the day after tomorrow."

 To comment or get occasional news updates, visit The Mega-Disaster Planner on Facebook and like us.
-Please recommend this site to your friends, family and local emergency officials.
+Please recommend this site to your friends, family and local emergency preparedness initiatives.

 Return to Main Menu.